 In addition, your insurance adjuster may require that you seek medical treatment within a certain amount of time after an accident in order to have your expenses eligible for personal injury protection (PIP) coverage.

-6. Admitting Fault
+6. Admitting Fault Without Having All The Facts

 7. Speaking To The Other Driver’s Insurance Company Without A Lawyer

-A car accident lawyer can either help you craft a statement for the other driver’s insurance company, or even speak to the insurance company on your behalf.
+A car accident lawyer can either help you craft a statement for the other driver’s insurance company, or speak to the car insurance company on your behalf.
 Consulting a lawyer is the best way to protect your rights and avoid having to dispute a denied or undervalued claim.

 8. Neglecting To Report The Accident To Your Own Insurance Company